 At present, the agricultural buildings have vehicle movements of 180 in and 180 out over a six month period (in relation to its use as grain storage), equating to 20 vehicles per day.
-The proposed use would entail 500 inbound deliveries over a 9 month period, equating to 3 deliveries per day, Monday to Thursday and 2 on a Friday.
+The proposed use would entail 500 inbound deliveries over a 9 month period, equating to 15 vehicles per day.
 Once the facility is full of casks, vehicle movements would effectively cease, save for infrequent delivery movements thereon and, on a day to day basis, staff vehicles.

 Both Transport Scotland and the Transportation Manager raised no objections to the proposal.
-The Transportation Manager has requested conditions requiring the provision of three new passing places on Viewfield Road (between the access to the site and the A95), as well as the reinforcement and strengthening of the public road where it meets the existing un-adopted overrun area of the junction.
+The Transportation Manager has requested conditions requiring the provision of three new passing places on Viewfield Road (between the access to the site and the A95), as well as the reinforcement and strengthening of the public road where it meets the existing unadopted overrun area of the junction.